SJHH-Nguyen-D/SJHH-Nguyen-D.github.io/Pelican/content/blog/sharpestminds-project-part-5.rst

 ###############################################################################################

 :date: 20191021 18:00
-:tags: sharpestminds-project, data science, projects, employee performance, preprocessing, labeling, encoding
+:tags: sharpestminds-project, data science, projects, employee performance, preprocessing, labeling, encoding, categorical, nominal, ordinal
 :slug: sharpestminds-project-part-5
 :authors: Nguyen-Do, Dennis;
-:summary: This is the fifth post of the SharpestMinds project in which we cover processing of nominal categorical variables and nominal categorical variables.
+:summary: This is the fifth post of the SharpestMinds project in which we cover methods for the processing of nominal categorical variables and nominal categorical variables.

 *********************************************************************************
 SharpestMinds Project Series Part 5: Labelling and Encoding Categorical Variables